HOW TO GET TO BLUE LAGOON

 • From St. Julian’s by boat: From St. Julian’s there are departures with smaller boats, such as speed boats and the usual price is €50 per person.
 Consider that these boats are faster but also smaller and more prone to be affected by wind and waves.

-Make sure not to be late for departure because these type of boats will not wait or come back for anyone who misses the departure.
+Things to note: Make sure not to be late for departure because these type of boats will not wait or come back for anyone who misses the departure.
+Choose your most suitable option:

 Visit Blue Lagoon on a Private Boat

-Option 3: Visit Blue Lagoon on a Private Boat/Yacht
+Option 3: Visit the Blue Lagoon on a Private Yacht

 Ready to visit the Blue Lagoon?